Ideas-on-Stage/ideasonstage.com/content/news/2023-10-05-if_there_was_a_nobel_prize_for_public_speaking_who_would_win.en.md

 +++
 ![](/img/news/istock-472239938.jpg)

-It's the time of year when Nobel prizes are awarded, and some fantastic people already won the prestigious prize.
+It's the time of year when Nobel Prizes are awarded, and some fantastic people already won the prestigious prize.
 So we asked ourselves: if there were a Nobel Prize for public speaking, who would win?
 We realize that this is awarding a prize to a skill rather than a result, but we still found the exercise interesting.
 Here are the nominations of each member of our team:

 **Pierre:** Joe Biden.
 Yes, technically there are better orators than Joe Biden.
 But the big difference is: Joe Biden has accomplishments to back his rhetoric.
 And I'll always pick a good speaker with substance over a fantastic speaker with empty promises.